nx-dotnet/nx-dotnet/docs/core/executors/publish.md

 ### versionSuffix

 - (string): Defines the version suffix to replace the asterisk (\*) in the version field of the project file.

-### publishProfile

-- (string): Specifies the name of the publish profile to use while publishing.
-Do not include the file path or the file extension.
-MSBuild by default looks in the Properties/PublishProfiles folder and assumes the pubxml file extension.

-### extraParameters

-- (string): Extra command-line arguments that are passed verbatim to the dotnet command.